 As an independent pharmacy owner, we understand that you are not only concerned with the health of your patients, but you are also concerned with running a successful business.
 As your PSAO, Pharmacy First is here to help.

 We know our pharmacies.
 We offer great interactions with our clients because we begin with the wants and needs of the pharmacy.
 We are on the forefront of understanding industry issues.
 When problems and concerns arise, we promptly respond to our pharmacies about the issue at hand.
 We always strive for a high-quality customer service experience, because we know the pharmacy industry has a high level of standards.
-Not only do we provide pharmacy services including contracting, credentialing, reconciliation and support with enrollment, we also streamline two areas fully focused on individual success for independent pharmacies through our Business and Performance Centers.
+Through our Core Membership program we provide pharmacy services including contracting, credentialing, MAC Appeal, MTM and pharmacy support focused on the individual success for independent pharmacies.

 - 100% of contracts enhanced